Trusted WordPress tutorials, when you need them most.

 Once you’ve configured the theme’s design, you must go to the Behavior section.
 This is where you will control how the popular posts widget will appear on your WordPress website.

 Then, you can choose how the widget should choose your most popular posts.
-Here, pick ‘Curated.’
+For this tutorial, pick ‘Curated,’ but you can also display the most popular posts based on the number of comments.

 Some of the popular posts widget's behavior settings in MonsterInsights